timarkh/tsakorpus/docs/eaf2json.rst

 Note that the term *languages* in the case of ELAN files is synonymous with *(non-analysis) tiers*.
 For example, if you have a "reference tier", or a tier with an alternative orthography, they will have to be treated as different languages.

-- ``main_tiers`` is a list with the names of the top-level / time-aligned tiers.
+- ``main_tiers`` is a list with the names of the top-level / time-aligned tiers (except the privacy tier, see below).
 Normally, this array will contain only one name.
 There may be multiple such tiers in each file, each corresponding to one participant, but they normally have the same type and/or the same naming pattern, e.g. ``tx@.*`` or ``.*_Text``.
 "Main tiers" usually means "transcription tiers", but not always.
 For example, it is common to have the "reference tier" as a top-level tier and the transcription tier as its daughter in FieldWorks corpora.
 If you want to reorder the tiers in the web interface (e.g. make the transcription appear at the top and the sentence IDs on the bottom), you can do that by ordering the corresponding languages in the ``languages`` list.

 - ``aligned_tiers`` is a list with the names of translation/comment/transcription tiers that have a main tier as their parent.